Fakhar Zaman (cricketer)

+He represents the Lahore Qalandars in the Pakistan Super League.
+Zaman gained prominence after scoring a century in the 2017 ICC Champions Trophy Final, where Pakistan defeated India by 180 runs and he was named player of the match for his innings of 114 off 106 balls.

-On 20 July 2018, he became the first batsman for Pakistan to score a double century in a One Day International (ODI) match.
-Two days later, he became the fastest batsman to score 1,000 runs in ODIs.
-In August 2018, he was one of thirty-three players to be awarded a central contract for the 2018–19 season by the Pakistan Cricket Board.
+On 20 July 2018, he became the first Pakistani batsman to score a double century in a One Day International (ODI).
+Two days later, he became the fastest batsman to reach 1,000 ODI runs.
+In August 2018, he was among 33 players awarded central contracts by the Pakistan Cricket Board for the 2018–19 season.

-On 4 April 2021, while chasing against South Africa in the second ODI, Fakhar scored 193 before being run out by Quinton de Kock.
-Fakhar's 193 became the highest individual score while chasing in an ODI surpassing the 185 scored by Shane Watson against Bangladesh.
+On 4 April 2021, while chasing against South Africa in the second ODI, Zaman scored 193 before being run out by Quinton de Kock.
+His 193 became the highest individual score in an ODI chase, surpassing Shane Watson's 185 against Bangladesh.
+In November 2023, he hit 11 sixes against New Zealand during the 2023 Cricket World Cup, breaking Imran Nazir's record for most sixes by a Pakistani in a World Cup innings.

-Early life
+Early and personal life

-Zaman was born on 10 April 1990 in Katlang in the Mardan District of Khyber Pakhtunkhwa.
+Fakhar was born on 10 April 1990 in Katlang in the Mardan District of Khyber Pakhtunkhwa into a Pashtun family.
+The youngest among five brothers and two sisters, his father is a farmer while an elder brother is a teacher at Government High School Katlang.

 He moved to Karachi at the age of 16 following matriculation.

 In 2007, Zaman joined the Pakistan Navy as a sailor after receiving his schooling and training at sea from the Pakistan Navy School, Bahadur.
 His choice of career was persuaded by his father, who was dissuaded by Fakhar's childhood addiction to cricket and wanted his son to focus on his academics.
 The name Fakhar literally translates to "pride".
 Amongst his teammates, he is known by the nickname fauji (soldier).